swiss-territorial-data-lab/proj-dqry/README.md

       output_folder: ../output/output-trne
       zoom_level: [z]

-Set the path to the desired label shapefile (AOI) (create a new folder /proj-dqry/input/input-trne/).
+Set the path to the desired label shapefile (AoI) (create a new folder /proj-dqry/input/input-trne/).
 For the training, the labels correspond to polygons of quarries defined manually by experts.
 It constitute the ground truth.

 For the quarries example: